No matter how or when you file your taxes, here's a guide to next steps.

 Filing tax returns on time

 Generally, the due date for filing your income taxes is April 15.
-However, in 2018, April 15th falls on a Sunday and Monday is a holiday in some areas.
-Therefore, the tax deadline has been changed to April 17, 2018, which falls on the following Tuesday.
+However, in some years it can fall on a weekend or a holiday.
+Therefore, the tax deadline can change to April 16, 17, or even 18 depending on the situation.

 When tax extensions are rejected

 Even when filed before the deadline, some tax extension requests are rejected on or after that date.
-You will get notified in an email or a letter from the IRS if your extension request is denied.
+You'll get notified in an email or letter from the IRS if your extension request is denied.
 While the reasons behind this vary, the most common ones are:

 - Misspellings, switched numbers and other errors on the extension form